tenbergen/CPRTool/README.md

 ### Running In a Local Development Environment
 **Step 1:** Clone the repository.

 **Step 2:** Go the the `docker-compose-local.yml` file found in root.
+If running on an Apple Silicon Mac (M1 or M2) go to the docker-compose-local-m1.yml file instead.
 At the bottom of the file under the **nginx** container, make the docker host port equal to whatever port you have listed in the URL environment variable.
 So if I was running the app with the URL **http://localhost.com:443**, the configuration at the bottom of the file would look like this:
 ![image](https://user-images.githubusercontent.com/60359581/216736629-d31a2768-4b55-41c3-9997-08f983ea7dcc.png)

 **Step 3:** In the `.env` file, make the **JWK_ACCESS_URL** equal to `http://172.17.0.1:<whatever port you're running on>/jwt/ibm/api/cpr_access/jwk` .
 This URL is specifically needed so that the docker container running the microservices knows to access the docker host's localhost IP address.